-From $p\coloneqq H_P/H$ (the fraction of individuals adopting protective behaviour in the population; hence, the fraction of those not adopting it will be $1-p$ at all times) and using $(H_P+H_{NP})'\equiv 0$, it is easy to see that \eqref{modelbehH} can be conveniently rewritten as
+Let $p(t) \coloneqq H_P(t)/H$ denote the fraction of individuals in the population adopting protective behaviour at time $t$ (so that the fraction of those not adopting it is $1 - p$ at all times).
+Using $(H_P + H_{NP})' \equiv 0$, it follows that \eqref{modelbehH} can be conveniently rewritten as